Bipolaron liquids at strong Peierls electron-phonon couplings

-Evidence that coalescing at $\lambda > \lambda_c$ represents a signature of true phase separation is presented in Fig.~\ref{fig:Rspace}.
-Panel (a) shows the average electron density $\langle \hat{n}_i\rangle$ against $i$ for a chain with OBC and $L=32$ sites, for $N=4,8,12,16$ electrons (nominal densities 0.125 to 0.5; darker to lighter lines) at $\lambda=1$ and $\Omega=2t$.
-The electrons congregrate into an electron-rich region whose core is homogeneous with $\langle n\rangle =2/3$, while the ends of the chain are electron free.
-We emphasize that OBC centers the electron-rich region at $L/2$.
-We have verified (not shown) that PBC give identical results, except the electron-rich region can be centered anywhere.
-Panel (b) shows that the lattice dimerizes in the core of the electron-rich region: $(-1)^i\langle b_i+b_i^\dagger\rangle>0$.
-This is reminiscent of the SSH GS, but for a different electron density.
-Finally, panel (d) shows that double occupancy in the core of the electron-rich region is very small, $\langle \hat{n}_{i\uparrow} \hat{n}_{i\downarrow} \rangle\sim 0.125 \ll 1$.
-This is not so surprising since the average density is 2/3.
-Importantly, however, this implies that turning on a moderate repulsive Hubbard $U$ will not affect these results significantly, see, e.g., \cite{CoulombPeierls}.
-In contrast, as shown in panel (c), for $\lambda < \lambda_c$ $\langle \hat{n}_i\rangle$ exhibits $N/2$ roughly equally spaced maxima, indicating $N/2$ bipolarons lined up along the chain because of the OBC.
-Moreover, here we find {\it no dimerization:} $\langle b_i+b_i^\dagger\rangle=0$ (not shown).
+Figure~\ref{fig:Rspace2} presents evidence that coalescing of bipolarons at $\lambda > \lambda_c$ represents a signature of true phase separation.
+Figure~\ref{fig:Rspace2}(a)-(c) shows the average electron density $\langle \hat{n}_i\rangle$ as a function of position $i$ for a chain with OBC and $L=48$ sites and $N=6$ electrons (nominal density $\rho=0.125$) and $\Omega=2t$.
+In the $\delta=0$ limit, depicted in Fig.~\ref{fig:Rspace2}(a), we observe for $\lambda<\lambda_c$ a density profile with $N/2$ peaks characteristic of a liquid of bipolarons; as $\lambda$ grows and crosses $\lambda_c$, the electrons clump into an electron-rich region forming a Gaussian-like droplet with a maximum density $n=0.5$, surrounded by electron-free regions, a behavior characteristic of phase separation~\cite{Moreno2011}.
+We emphasize that due to the use of OBC, the electron-rich, phase-separated region is centered at $L/2$.
+Simulations with PBC (see Supplemental Materials~\cite{SupplementaryMaterials}) give identical results at strong coupling, but with the center of the electron-rich region not pinned to a specific site.
+Figure~\ref{fig:Rspace2}(c) establishes that even at strong coupling, {\it e.g.} $\lambda=1$, a sufficiently large $\delta$ melts the electron-rich region re-instating the bipolaronic liquid phase.
+Figure~\ref{fig:Rspace2}(b)-(d) demonstrates that the lattice indeed dimerizes: $(-1)^i\langle b_i+b_i^\dagger\rangle>0$ in the core of the electron-rich region; for $\lambda>\lambda_c$.
+In particular, Fig.~\ref{fig:Rspace2}(b) shows that for $\lambda=1>\lambda_{c}$ the phonon displacement amplitude within the electron-rich region far exceeds the physically allowed limit ${\cal D}\sqrt{\Omega\lambda/2t}=1/2$.
+Fig.~\ref{fig:Rspace2}(d) shows that $\delta$ can be \emph{fine-tuned} so that an electron-rich region is accompanied by lattice dimerization within the stability limits of the model.
+We have also verified (not shown) that double occupancy in the core of the electron-rich region is very small $\langle \hat{n}_{i\uparrow} \hat{n}_{i\downarrow} \rangle\simeq 0.125$, which implies that a moderate repulsive Hubbard $U$ will not affect these results significantly, see, {\it e.g.}, \cite{CoulombPeierls}.

-These results prove that the dimerized electron-rich region stabilized for $\lambda > \lambda_c$ cannot be simply a ``denser'' liquid/crystal of bipolarons, like in the standard models, but must be a very different state.